B-Salinas/YGO-Duel-Academy-Deck-Builder/README.md

 ## Key Features
 - User authentication is handled using [Werkzeug's Security Helpers](https://werkzeug.palletsprojects.com/en/1.0.x/utils/#module-werkzeug.security) for password hashing.
 - Grants access to features such as creating, editing, renaming, and deleting decks to authorized users only.
-- Designed around a relational database schema, which allows users to browse, sort, and filter cards, as well as update their decks with dynamic data and rendering.
+- Designed around a relational database schema, which allows logged-in Duelists to browse, sort, and filter cards, as well as update their decks with dynamic data and rendering.
 - Makes use of AJAX / API Routes to render elements such as updating and deleting cards and decks asynchronously.
 - Includes csrf attack protection and performs front-end and back-end validation on forms.